Produce ugc ads for mobile games

 What to do

-Producing UGC-style ads for mobile games increasingly means combining creator content, human editing, and AI video tools in one workflow.
-Designers or campaign managers can use AI to assemble and adapt video ads quickly, reducing manual work and making it easier to test multiple variations around the same gameplay, offer, or narrative hook.
+Producing UGC-style ads for mobile games increasingly means combining creator content, human editing, and AI video tools in a single workflow.
+Designers or campaign managers can use AI to assemble, localize, and adapt video ads quickly, reducing manual work and enabling multiple variations around the same gameplay, offer, or narrative hook.

-Some advertisers already run mobile UA campaigns where a high share of creatives are AI-assisted, which shows how scalable this approach can be.
-For mobile games, this supports frequent creative refreshes, new angles on gameplay, and rapid iteration on what resonates with players, while still following internal guidelines for tone, claims, and visual style.
+Many advertisers already run campaigns where a high share of creatives are AI-assisted, which illustrates how scalable this approach can be.
+For mobile games, this supports frequent creative refreshes, new angles on gameplay, and rapid iteration on what resonates with players, while still following internal guidelines for tone, claims, and visual style across networks and GEOs.

 What to keep in mind